hyperupcall/bake/docs/api.md

 ### bake.cfg()

-Change the behavior of Bake
+Change the behavior of Bake.
+See [guide.md](./docs/guide.md) for details

 #### Arguments